korara78/github-cards/README.md

 Based on the Pluralsight course entitled "React: Getting Started" by Samar Buna.
 The course includes guideline instructions for creating a GitHub Cards App which allows the user to input and search for GitHub usernames.
 Their Profile is displayed on the screen.
 I opted to follow along the course and attempt to create this app in order to gain exposure to using the (sync-await functions) and with Axios which is a promise based HTTP client.

-Further research (possibly incorrect importing code) is required to compile in Visual Studio code.
+Further research is required to compile webkit for Header effects in Visual Studio code.
 I did get a working version published in the Code Pen environment at https://codepen.io/kevin-orara/full/BaRvzmg

+Otherwise this app is published on https://korara78.github.io/github-cards/

 # Getting Started with Create React App